 Customer service metrics fall into two main categories: operational and experiential.
 Let's take a closer look:

-• Operational data focus internally and measure your customer service team's efficiency.
+- Operational data focus internally and measure your customer service team's efficiency.
 Examples include average handle time, first response time, and contact resolution rate.
 The more efficient your customer service team is, the better the customer experience is.
 For example, rapid first responses combined with high resolution rates can greatly improve customer experiences.

-• Experiential data focus externally and measure your customers' emotions and satisfaction.
+- Experiential data focus externally and measure your customers' emotions and satisfaction.
 Examples include Net Promoter Score, Customer Satisfaction Score, and Customer Effort Score.
 This type of data is essential to see how your team is performing in the client’s eyes.
 Based on the results you see, you’ll be able to pinpoint areas that need improvement or processes that are working well.

 Top 15 Customer Experience Metrics to Track and Improve

 There’s a lot that goes into a customer’s experience, you know that.
 Below, we’ve listed 15 of the most important metrics.
 They’re on this list because they have the most impact on customer satisfaction and loyalty.
-From NPS surveys to resolution rates, you should focus on measuring and improving these KPIs.
+From NPS surveys to resolution rates, you should focus on measuring and improving customer service KPIs.

 Experiential Data